 GE is another one of the “heavy hitters” in the wall oven world.
 Their products span a vast range of categories and you can bet that if you are looking for just about anything electronic for your home that GE likely has some offerings for you to check out.
-They have probably the most vast and diverse range of wall ovens of anybody in the industry (you can check out our model list below to get an idea of just how huge it is).
+They have probably the vastest and diverse range of wall ovens of anybody in the industry (you can check out our model list below to get an idea of just how huge it is).
 They come in single wall ovens, double wall ovens, combination ovens, and GE’s patented Advantium ovens.

 Jenn-Air Wall Ovens

 Jenn-Air specializes in premium-tier wall ovens.
 They are a bit unique in that most of their products are double or combination wall ovens instead of singles (although they do still have a few single choices as well).
-They also stand out in that they offer three different types of convection: V2 vertical dual fan, multimode, and steam combination.
+They also stand out in that they offer three different types of convection: V2 vertical dual-fan, multimode, and steam combination.
 Their asking prices are rather high but they feel that they have enough helpful features and the cooking ability to justify them.

 Kitchenaid Wall Ovens

 Kitchenaid is one of the best-known brands in our review competition.
-People are used to hearing their name across many facets of home appliances.
+People are used to hearing their names across many facets of home appliances.
 They don’t disappoint with their large range of wall ovens that come in many shapes and sizes.
 This includes single wall ovens, double wall ovens, and combination wall ovens.
 And within each of these, they offer multiple types of convection technology, with their trademarked “Even-Heat” Technology taking center stage and being offered in multiple configurations itself.

 LG Wall Ovens

 Out of all of the brands we have reviewed, LG is arguably one of the broadest and most well-known.
 If anything, they are most notorious for their TVs but they do have plenty of kitchen appliances to choose from as well.
 The LG wall oven category consists of 9 different units that come in single and double wall oven configurations.
 Unlike many other brands, they don’t add a lot of variety in regards to having a lot of different tiers or even a very diverse range of oven sizes to choose from.
-The main differences lie between their standard line and their “LG Studio” models which most has to do with aesthetic changes.
+The main differences lie between their standard line and their “LG Studio” models which most have to do with aesthetic changes.
 Instead of offering a huge variety, LG hopes that their established reputation and their standard mid to upper-range price point will attract buyers to their wall oven products.

 Maytag Wall Ovens

-We personally are more familiar with Maytag for their laundry appliances but they do also offer a wide variety of kitchen good as well.
+We are more familiar with Maytag for their laundry appliances but they do also offer a wide variety of kitchen good as well.
 In regards to their wall oven lineup, they have single, double, and combination wall ovens.
 While there aren’t a ton of choices, they do offer a standard 27” and 30” in each which should still fill the needs of most people.
 Also, they all come standard with convection technology.